ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 status 200 and an empty body.
 Malformed requests are handled as described in
 {{pa-error-common-aborts}}.

+[TODO: Since we're running the protocol with multiple cohorts of aggregators, the collector needs to decide how to pick which cohort has the "correct" output.
+This might be the cohort with the largest batch of inputs.
+Figure this out once the collection is specified.]

 ## Verify {#pa-verify}

 [TODO: Add an illustration of this sub-protocol.]